HIGHLIGHTS

 perhaps up snow-covered ridgelines to vantage points with mountains

 towering overhead and ice-speckled oceans below.
-If you have chosen an

 In